 Earn 2x miles on eligible American Airlines purchases and at grocery stores.
 Earn 1x miles on all other purchases.
 Earn 10,000 American Airlines AAdvantage bonus miles and a statement credit after you make $500 in purchases within the first 3 months of card membership.
 Get a 25% discount in the form of statement credit on in-flight food and beverage purchases.

-Earn 2x miles on Delta purchases and at US restaurants.
+Earn 2x miles on Delta purchases and at restaurants worldwide.
 Earn 1x miles on all other eligible purchases.
-Earn 10,000 bonus miles after you make $500 in purchases within 3 months of your account opening.
+Earn 15,000 bonus miles after you make $1,000 in purchases within 3 months of your account opening.
 Get a 20% discount in the form of statement credit on in-flight food, beverage and audio-headset purchases.
+As of January 30, 2020, the card has no foreign transaction fees.
+It also qualifies you for Pay with Miles fares, which lets you reduce your dollar-based fare cost with SkyMiles.

 Compare travel cards with no annual fee